simple-login/documentation/docs/subdomain/new.md

 ![](./new-alias.png)

-or just start make up aliases like `anything`@my-sub.aleeas.com. `anything` can be replaced by, well, anything :).
+or just make up aliases like `anything`@my-sub.aleeas.com. `anything` can be replaced by, well, anything :).

-If you want to have more control over the subdomain, you can also use the "Auto Create".
-Although this uses regular expressions, you don't need to be a regular expression guru to use it.
+If you want to have more control over the subdomain, you can also use "Auto Create".
+Although this uses regular expressions, you don't need to be a regular expressions guru to use it.

 ![](./auto-create.png)